Sholay: Legacy and cultural influence

+As discussed in the 2024 documentary, Angry Young Men, Sholay is considered the third of three films between 1973-1975 (including Zanjeer and Deewaar) that established Bachchan's "Angry Young Man" persona during the 1970s and 80s.
+It is often credited with making Bachchan a "superstar", two years after he became a star with Zanjeer.

+It inspired many films and pastiches, and spawned a genre of films, the "Curry Western", which is a play on the term Spaghetti Western.
+A more accurate label for the genre is the Dacoit Western, due to its roots in earlier Indian dacoit films such as Mother India (1957) and Gunga Jumna (1961).
+It was also an early and most definitive masala film, and a trend-setter for "multi-star" films.
+The BBC has described Sholay as the "Star Wars of Bollywood", comparing its impact on Hindi language films to the impact that Star Wars (1977) later had on Hollywood, while comparing Gabbar Singh to Darth Vader.
+It was also a watershed for scriptwriters in Hindi language films, who were not paid well before Sholay; after the film's success, its writing duo Salim-Javed became stars in their own right and script writing became a more respected profession.

-Sholay has received many "Best Film" honours.
+It has received a number of "Best Film" honours.
 It was declared the "Film of the Millennium" by BBC India in 1999.
 It topped the British Film Institute's "Top 10 Indian Films" of all time poll of 2002, and was voted the greatest Indian movie in a Sky Digital poll of one million British Indians in 2004.
 It was also included in the magazine Times "Best of Bollywood" list in 2010, and in IBN Live's list of the "100 greatest Indian films of all time" in 2013.
 In 2023, Time Out ranked it #1 on its list of the "100 Best Bollywood Movies."

-Sholay inspired many films and pastiches, and spawned a genre of films, the "Curry Western", which is a play on the term Spaghetti Western.
-A more accurate label for the genre is the Dacoit Western, due to its roots in earlier Indian dacoit films such as Mother India (1957) and Gunga Jumna (1961).
-It was also an early and most definitive masala film, and a trend-setter for "multi-star" films.
-The film was a watershed for scriptwriters in Hindi language films, who were not paid well before Sholay; after the film's success, its writing duo Salim-Javed became stars in their own right and script writing became a more respected profession.
-The BBC has described Sholay as the "Star Wars of Bollywood", comparing its impact on Hindi language films to the impact that Star Wars (1977) later had on Hollywood, while comparing Gabbar Singh to Darth Vader.

 A line of Gabbar Singh (Tera kya hoga, meaning, "What will happen to you?") and a picture of him is painted on the back of an auto rickshaw, a common mode of public transport.
 Dialogues and characters from the film have contributed to many cultural tropes in India's daily life.